This post contains affiliate links. Click here to see what that means.

 It’s important to note that as with everything, AIP compliant or not, not every food or ingredient agrees with everyone or each medical condition, so use common sense and avoid using nutritional yeast if you’re dealing with conditions like Candida (yeast overgrowth), mold exposure, or feel unwell when incorporating it in your diet (it’s not uncommon for people not to feel well with this less common ingredient but it’s certainly worth a try if you’re missing the flavor of cheese – but – listen to your body!
 If you don’t feel well after using it, discontinue use).

-You can find AIP compliant Sari Foods nutritional yeast in our affiliate shop, Shop AIP – Click Here, and you can find additional brands on Amazon (click here) – always be sure to check ingredient labels to be sure.
+You can find AIP compliant nutritional yeast in my AIP Storefronts on Amazon (click here) – always be sure to check ingredient labels to be sure.

 Looking for Recipes?